 - Your current boyfriend/girlfriend, who you hoped wasn't going to find out about this (though they can't exactly complain themselves).

-- Advance-fee fraudster (very much Truth in Television)
+- An advance-fee fraudster (very much Truth in Television).

 - A gorgeous woman who happens to be an Ax-Crazy Yandere, a Cloud Cuckoo Lander or in possession of some other romance-derailing personality trait.

 - The London Review of Books has a personals column full of intentionally unattractive ads relying on Self-Deprecation and Accentuate the Negative, like "Some chances are once in a lifetime.
 Not this one, I've been in the last 12 issues." or "Tap-dancing Classics lecturer.
 Chilling isn't it?
 (M, 38)".
 Perhaps people aware of this trope like knowing that they already know the worst about you?

 - In Marvel Adventures: Avengers Hawkeye signs on to a dating service online, but finds filling out all the personal info too much work, so he decides to upload his personal info from the Avengers' database instead.
 However, he succeeds in uploading everyone's personal info, and the Avengers are swamped with people who claim to have dates with them.
 The owner is an ex-supervillain (Batroc) who delightfully refuses to take down the info unless they comply, since it is good PR for his site to have celebrities using it.
 Hilarity Ensues.

 - During the late-60s advent of computer dating services, MAD showed an example of how two customers with everything in common end up driving each other crazy - like dating yourself.
 He can even tell when she is about to sneeze before she can.

 - A 1970 Batgirl story featured a serial killer who used a computer dating service to find his targets.

 - Happens in early Dilbert before it went to solely office-comedy.